pma/amqp/README.md

   ]
 ```

-You can access the connection/channel via `AMQP.Application`.
+You can access the connection or channel via `AMQP.Application`.

 ```elixir
 iex> {:ok, chan} = AMQP.Application.get_channel(:mychan)
 iex> :ok = AMQP.Basic.publish(chan, "", "", "Hello")
 ```

-When a channel is down and reconnected, you have to ensure your consumer
+When a channel goes down and reconnects, you have to ensure your consumer
 subscribes to the channel again.

 See the documentation for `AMQP.Application.get_connection/1` and